RSE-Sheffield/RateSetter-SteerSuite/testcases/variables.md

 A goal behaviour parameter.
 Active if set the key to `lowPriority` (value unimportant).
 If another nearby agent has the same goal, but does not have the `lowPriority` this agent will stand still (minus the steering) until no other agents without `lowPriority` are navigating to the same goal.

+Include these tags within a particular goal within the `goalSequence` tag.